Suit fabrics play a huge role in determining the suit’s style and appearance.

 Made from the fibers of a flax plant, linen is another popular suit fabric.
 Although a strong fiber, linen is less elastic than wool, for example.
 Therefore, it wrinkles and stains easily.

-Linen is an excellent resistant from high temperatures and sun.
+Linen is an excellent resistance from high temperatures and sun.
 It’s also lightweight, making it one of the best materials for summer.